rishavkr7/webdev-workshop/README.md

 ## Deployment

-There are many easy ways to deploy a simple static website like this that doesn't require any server.
+There are many easy ways to deploy a simple static website like this that doesn't require you to host your own server.
 The easiest would be to use GitHub Pages.

 To enable GitHub pages deployments for this repository,
 - Click on the Settings button for this repository
-- Click on the Pages button
+- Click on the Pages tab on the left
 - Select the branch you want to deploy and click Save
 - Check the 'Enforce HTTPS' checkbox to prevent browsers from showing a security warning while visiting your site
 <a href="https://www.loom.com/share/f0bd94777a6c4171860f975054379c4f">